vedantdaterao/morph-web/README.md

 # Morph Web Extension

-A simple Chrome extension built with Vite and TypeScript.
 A Chrome extension that lets users manage cookies, hide webpage content, and change proxy settings.
 - **Cookie Editor:** View, add, and modify cookies for the current website.
 - **Proxy Manager:** Change proxy settings directly from the extension.